Pius Ngugi: Business

-Ngugi owns Thika Coffee Mills and the Kenya Nut Company.
+Ngūgi owns Thika Coffee Mills and the Kenya Nut Company.
 He is a shareholder in Kenya Alliance Insurance.
 His other interests include sweet manufacturing, dairy farming, winery and Amazon Motors.

 Thika Coffee Mills

 Thika Coffee Mills is a major private coffee miller in Kenya.

 Kenya Nut Company

 Kenya Nut Company was founded in 1974 and has 2,500 employees.
 It is a major player in the global macadamia nuts market.
 In 2006, Kenya earned Kshs 2.3 billion (equivalent to US$33 million then) from macadamia nut exports.
 Kenya Nut Company is the main exporter of macadamia nuts from Kenya.

 Tatu City

-Ngugi is a shareholder in the Tatu City project where partners include Renaissance Capital co-founder and millionaire Stephen Jennings.
+Ngūgi is a shareholder in the Tatu City project where partners include Renaissance Capital co-founder and millionaire Stephen Jennings.
 Tatu City, a 2,500 acre (1,000 ha) live-work-play development 18 kilometers outside central Nairobi, is expected to be one of the largest real estate projects in Kenya's history and home to 100,000 residents.